Skip to main content

 Triage

 Posture counts exclude triaged findings.
-From migration 0009 on, scans.counts rolls up open findings only.
+Posture counts roll up open findings only.
 Dismissing a finding immediately recomputes the latest scan’s counts, so the dashboard donut, trend chart, and repo table reflect your real, actionable risk.
-The finding row itself is always persisted — toggle Show triaged on the repository page to see everything.
+The finding itself is always kept — toggle Show triaged on the repository page to see everything.

 Interaction with rule settings